anebz/cloud/Accreditations/aws_developer_associate.md

 > Cross-region

-To replicate a bucket in another region:

-1. Enable S3 bucket versioning
-2. Enable cross-origin resource sharing (CORS) on bucket2: a bucket1 from region A can access files from bucket2
-3. Bucket1 needs permission to replicate objects from bucket2

 CORS allows cross-origin access to S3 resources.
 To do this, create a CROS configuration with an XML doc with rules that identify the origins that you allow to access the bucket, the operations (HTTP methods) that will support for each origin.

-### EBS

-Highly available (automatically replicated within a single AZ but *AZ locked*) and scalable storage volume that can be attached to the EC2 instance, but can't share data between instances.
-Upon launch of an instance, at least one EBS volume is attached to it.

-Snapshots are incremental and they span the region, which means they aren't in the same AZ as the volume.

-> Volume types

-* **gp2**: general purpose SSD, boot disks and general applications. the only option that can be a boot volume. up to 16k IOPS per volume
-* **io2**: provisioned IOPS SSD: higher IOPS, many read/writes per second.
-For large dbs, latency-sensitive workloads. highest performance option, most expensive
-  * The maximum ratio of provisioned IOPS to the requested volume size (in GB) is 50:1.
-For example, a 100GB volume can be provisioned witih up to 5000 IOPS
-* **st1**: throughput optimized HDD: for read-intensive workloads, for frequently accessed workloads that need to store mountains of data, big data, data warehouses
-* **sc1**: cold HDD: lowest cost option, workloads where performance isn't a factor

-> Encrpytion

-* EBS supports in-flight encryption and also at rest encryption using KMS
-* To encrypt a volume: create an encrypted snapshot of the volume, restore the volume from the encrypted snapshot, mount it
-* An encrypted EBS volume always creates an encrypted snapshot, which always creates an encrypted EBS volume
-* Encryption by default is a region-specific setting.
-If enabled for a region, it can't be disabled for individual volumes or snapshots in that region

 ### RDS